-MUS 106 Piano Class II
+MUSI 106 Piano Class II

 A course designed to lead the student to keyboard proficiency.
 The course consists of weekly classes during which individual students will be given instruction at the keyboard.
-Each student will develop his/her repertoire and monitor his/her own growth as a pianist.
+Each student will develop his/her repertoire and monitor his/ her own growth as a pianist.
 Students must have taken Piano Class I or have equivalent performance ability, as approved by the course instructor.
 Due to limited space, registration will be forfeited if the student does not attend the first class meeting or make arrangements to be excused.

-MUS 125, 126 Voice Class I, II

-A course designed to assist the student in the development and basic techniques of the singing voice, to give the student a knowledge of proper vocal production and to begin his/her own progress.
+MUSI 125, 126 Voice Class I, II 1, 1 A course designed to assist the student in the development and basic techniques of the singing voice, to give the student a knowledge of proper vocal production and to begin his/her own progress.
 This course is for non-voice majors.
 It is required of non-voice concentration majors in music education.

-MUS 137 Vocal Diction: Italian
+MUSI 137 Vocal Diction: English

-The first of the four-semester sequence covering the principles of accurate pronunciation in specified languages.
-Intended for the music student's first and second year of vocal study, the courses instruct the student of voice on the basic skills in International Phonetic Alphabet (IPA).
-The first semester introduces students to the basic principles of the IPA and Italian diction.
+The first of the four-semester sequence, this course instructs the student of voice on basic skills in International Phonetic Alphabet (IPA), Vowel and Consonant Chart, and English diction.
 Students must take the sequence in chronological order and must study private voice during each semester.

-MUS 138 Vocal Diction: Latin and English
+MUSI 138 Vocal Diction: Latin and Italian

 The second of the four-semester sequence covering the principles of accurate pronunciation in Latin and English.
 Students must take the sequence in chronological order and must study private voice during each semester.
-Prerequisite: Minimum grade of C in MUS 137.
+Prerequisite: Minimum grade of C in MUSI 137.

-MUS 145 Electronic Music
+MUSI 145 Electronic Music

 This course is designed to provide those students who are inexperienced in the studio but musically inclined and familiar with some of the resources and skills used in various aspects of electronic studio music production.
 (Students should be able to work out simple known melodies by ear and write simple original tunes before taking this course.)
 Focus will be on the basics of the equipment necessary for the projects involved - MIDI systems, sampling and synthesizer keyboards and associated gear.
 It is designed to meet the needs of talented curious students who want to get direct feedback on their musical ideas, regardless of their personal preferences in music, and with a minimum of technical jargon.
 Piano proficiency is not required, but some experience on an instrument (i.e., guitar) is helpful.
-Students will become familiar with multitrack recording techniques, basic mixing, signal processing and editing.
+Students will become familiar with multi-track recording techniques, basic mixing, signal processing and editing.
 Increased computer literacy and awareness of musical form, aesthetic considerations and articulation are natural consequences of this course.
 Due to limited space, registration will be forfeited if the student does not attend the first class meeting or make arrangements to be excused.
 Priority given to music majors.

-MUS 155 Basic Guitar Class
+MUSI 155 Basic Guitar Class